digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

       --from-literal=secretKey="<YOUR_DO_SPACES_SECRET_KEY_HERE>"
     ```

-3. Then, open and inspect the `Target` manifest file provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support), You can use [VS Code](https://code.visualstudio.com), for example:
+3. Then, open and inspect the `Target` manifest file provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support).
+You can use [VS Code](https://code.visualstudio.com) for example:

     ```shell
     code 06-setup-backup-restore/assets/manifests/triliovault-s3-target.yaml